Chip-Scale Transmitter Module for Real-Time Continuous-Variable QKD

 \section{Results}

 To evaluate the performance of the CV-QKD system, two separate tests were carried out.
 In the first test, the system was operated over optical fibers with a total length of 26, 52, 77 and 102 km.
 In the second test, optical channels with different length were emulated by introducing additional attenuation using a VOA, in order to assess the system performance over increasing channel loss and establish the maximum achievable reach.
-The realized real-time protocol assumes trusted detector, individual attacks and operates in the asymptotic regime.
+Operating in the asymptotic regime under a trusted detector assumption, the protocol is analyzed against both individual and collective attacks.
+While collective attacks represent the literature benchmark, we also present evaluations under the assumption of individual attacks.
+This dual approach acknowledges industrial use-cases where maximizing system performance is the driving factor, making a more pragmatic security assumption acceptable given that executing a collective attack exceeds adversarial technical capabilities.
+The real-time system operation is identical for both scenarios, varying only during privacy amplification, where the key is hashed according to the corresponding secret key fraction.
 The number of exchanged quantum symbols per shot is $2^{21}$.